Osteology: Crossrail Project

 One example of osteology and its various applications is illustrated by the Crossrail Project.
 An endeavor by the city of London to expand their railway system inadvertently uncovered 25 human skeletons at Charterhouse Square in 2013.
 Although archaeological excavation of the skeletons temporarily halted further advances in the railway system, they have given way to new, possibly revolutionary, discoveries in the field of archaeology.

 These 25 skeletal remains, along with many more that were found in further searches, are believed to be from the mass graves dug to bury the millions of victims of the Black Death in the 14th century.
 Archaeologists and forensic scientists have used osteology to examine the condition of the skeletal remains, to help piece together the reason why the Black Death had such a detrimental effect on the European population.
-It was discovered that most of the population was in generally poor health to begin with.
-Through extensive analysis of the bones, it was discovered that many of the inhabitants of Great Britain were plagued with rickets, anemia, and malnutrition.
+It was discovered that most of the population was in generally poor health to begin with as extensive analysis revealed that many of the inhabitants of Great Britain exhibited rickets, anemia, and malnutrition.
 There has also been frequent evidence that much of the population had traces of broken bones from frequent fighting and hard labor.

-This archaeological project has been named the Crossrail Project.
-Archaeologists will continue to excavate and search for remains to help uncover missing pieces of history.
-These advances in our understanding of the past will be improved by the study of other skeletons buried in the same area.